-The board of directors conducts annual self-evaluations to assess the qualifications, attributes, skills and experience represented on the board and to determine whether the board and its committees are functioning effectively.
+of conducts The board directors annual self-evaluations to assess the qualifications, attributes, skills and experience represented on the board and to determine whether the board and its committees are functioning effectively.
 During the year, the Nominating and Corporate Governance Committee receives input on the board and committee performance from directors and discusses the input with the full board.
 The self-assessment focuses on the board's contribution to the company and on areas in which the board believes that the board or any of its committees could improve.